nowshad-hasan/nowshad-hasan/README.md

 #### I am a Software Engineer and a Java enthuasist.

 - 👨‍💻 I’m currently working on BRAC IT
-- 🌱 I’m currently learning Frontend and Devops stack
+- 🌱 I’m currently learning Distributed Backend System and Devops stack
 - 👯 I’m looking to collaborate on Open Source projects
 - ⚙️ I like to think about Backend Engineering and System Designing
 - 🙌🏽 I'm currently active in [JUGBD](https://www.facebook.com/groups/jugbd) community
 - 📚 I reviewed books - [Rokomari](https://www.rokomari.com/book/129165/java-programming)
 - ✍🏽 I like to write blog at [Medium](https://medium.com/@nowshadapu)
-- 💬 Ask me about Java, Spring
+- 💬 Ask me about Java, Spring, SQL and Regex
 - 🚲 I like to travel a lot - national and international.
 - 🏃🏽 I like to do occasional marathons.
 Recently I participated in Ladakh Marathon 2022.
 - 📫 How to reach me: nowshadapu at gmail dot com